 - Start short- Keep it short and simple while building the routine.
 Short doesn’t mean it’s unauthentic!

 - Show some affection- Prayer is meant to be intimate.
+Cuddle up together and hold hands while you pray.
 End your couple prayer time with a kiss, hug or cuddle.

 What is another way you pray with your husband?